 This town, located in the geographic centre of the Camino of Santiago, is still the same 'village rich in bread, wine, meat and all kinds of products " as cited by the author of Codex Calixtino, despite not currently retaining the glorious which it once had.

-A residence of kings, it was the capital of the dominions of the powerful Infantes of Carrión, those whom according to legend married the daughters of the Cid.
-Birthplace of famous writers, such as Marqués de Santillana (a key figure in society and of Spanish literature in the XV-century), he had a leading role in the development of pilgrimages, giving faith to the nine churches, five convents and four hospitals which the enclave came to have.
+Residence of kings, it was the capital of the domains of the powerful Infantes de Carrión, those that the legend married to the daughters of the Cid.
+Cradle of illustrious writers, such as the Marquis of Santillana, a key character in the Castilian literature of the 15th century, who played a prominent role in the evolution of the pilgrimages.

 If you are traveling on the Camino de Santiago or are planning to do so soon, you should know that the distance separating Carrión de los Condes from Santiago de Compostela is 405 kilometers.

 There are no comments on this social wall

 © Copyright LA VOZ DE GALICIA S.A.
 Polígono de Sabón, Arteixo, A CORUÑA (ESPAÑA) Inscrita en el Registro Mercantil de A Coruña en el Tomo 2438 del Archivo, Sección General, a los folios 91 y siguientes, hoja C-2141.
 CIF: A-15000649